Rhea-Braithwaite/IntrotoIM/midtermProject/journal.md

 - Background

 #### Updated the Increase Speed of the Ball
 I realized that the ball's speed had to increase by 1.
 The bigger the value that the speed incremented by, the more the ball overlapped with the blocks and the slider.
-The condition to decide if there is a collision, conisder's if the ball's edge is inside the block.
-By increasing the value of the speed this is therefore more likel.
+The condition to decide if there is a collision, consider's if the ball's edge is inside the block.
+By increasing the value of the speed this is therefore more likely.
 Thus, to minimize overlapping, the incrementing value was made 1.
 It took a while to figure this out.

 ````
   void increaseSpeed(){